SassDoc/sassdoc.github.io/getting-started/index.md

 npm install sassdoc -g
 {% endhighlight %}

-<p class="counter-step">Write comments as specified in <a href="/documenting-your-items/">Document your items</a>.
+<p class="counter-step">Write comments as specified in <a href="/documenting-your-items/">Document Your Items</a>.
 The syntax is pretty close to JSDoc although we took some liberty with it.</p>

 <p class="counter-step">Run SassDoc.</p>